eoinmurphy-vt/suse.phrase.auto.multi.repo/README.md

 **Example: `SUSE_CLIENT_CONFIGURATION`**

-This variable stores the client‑specific repository configuration in JSON format:
+This variable contains the client‑specific repository configuration in JSON format.
+Each JSON object represents a single configuration, as shown in the example below.
+Additional JSON objects can be added to allow the system to connect to multiple repositories and/or directory locations.

 ```json
 {